jmolina-dev/metronome/README.md

-# beets-import
+# Metronome
-Run beets' import command from a webhook
+A self-hosted Go webhook that orchestrates a music library workflow, running a Beets import and then triggering a Navidrome scan.